 Ingredients

-- 40 cloves of roasted garlic or 4 bulbs of fresh garlic for roasting how to below
+- 40 cloves garlic, or 4 bulbs of fresh garlic, roasted (directions below)

 - salt